Townsville Grammar School: School badge

 The School Badge was designed in 1902 by a Sydney architect.
 The background represents the Southern Cross, with the Three Turrets set on the Rock of Christianity, surrounded by the sea of Plenty.
 The central turret symbolises spiritual values, while the two side turrets represent intellectual and sporting values.

 The Latin text on the badge reads "Bonus intra melior exi", literally "Come in good, go out better".

 Headmasters

 P. F. Rowland is as of 2018 the longest serving headmaster, holding his position for 34 years.
-During his time,"Boss" Rowland taught the School's two Rhodes Scholars, Chester Parker and George Hall.
+During his time, "Boss" Rowland taught the School's two Rhodes Scholars, Chester James Parker and George Frederick Emanuel Hall.

 Campuses

 North Shore

 The Junior School North Shore campus teaches from pre-kindy (for children turning 3 before 30 June).
 This campus opened in 2015, and continues to grow.